getAlby/lndhub.go/blog.md

 But not only for end-users and external usage such an accounting tools can be helpful.
 It can also be used in an internal system architecture to add lightning functionality to existing applications and to allow applications to send and receive lightning transactions.
 LNDhub with a simple HTTP REST API has been very helpful here.

-And in general we belive that community banking concepts and shared-custody of funds among community or circle of friends are very helpful for Bitcoin adoption.
-LNDhub provides a simple accounting solution to make this possible for everyone to provide lightning accounts to their friends and family.
+In general, we believe that community banking concepts and shared-custody of funds among community or circle of friends are very helpful for Bitcoin adoption.
+LNDhub provides a simple accounting solution that makes it possible for everyone to provide lightning accounts to their friends and family.

-These are all reasons why we have decided to write an implementation of LNDhub in Go that focusses on simplicity, maintainability and ease of deployment.
+We have decided to write an implementation of LNDhub in Go that focusses on simplicity, maintainability and ease of deployment.
-Their are multiple reasons why this seems like a good idea:
+There are multiple reasons why this seems like a good idea:

 * No runtime dependencies (all you need is a single binary executable), as opposed to the current implementation which requires a NodeJS runtime.
 * Use of an ORM ([bun](https://bun.uptrace.dev/)) to support deployments with SQLite and PostgreSQL as databases, a more conventional approach than using Redis.